 Subsequent alterations to the design were made to resolve issues with thin irons, namely their increased propensity to ‘chatter’ compared to thicker irons.

-And on that final point, it worth noting that many woodworkers regard chatter as a minor problem – uncommon and easily avoided – even with thin irons.
-However, that did not stop manufacturers from coming up with increasingly ingenious inventions in attempt to prevent it all together.
+And on that final point, it worth noting that while many woodworkers regard chatter as a minor problem – uncommon and easily avoided, even with thin irons – this did not stop manufacturers from coming up with increasingly ingenious inventions in attempt to prevent it all together.
 You can read about two of these inventions here: The Record Stay-Set Cap-Iron and the Millers Falls two part lever cap.

 |↑1||In practice it turned out that it had not really died out, but the tradition for using the cap-iron to control tear-out does indeed seem to have stalled somewhat, at least in the UK, and a number of experienced woodworkers who were trained as apprentices in the 50s and 60s were not taught about it at all.
 While it is a stretch to claim internet forums rediscovered the technique, it is fair to say that they have made ensured its renaissance|

 |↑2||you can see the full patent specification here https://docs.google.com/viewer?url=patentimages.storage.googleapis.com/pdfs/US72443.pdf|